Grahame59/DansbyBot/README.md

 # 5.24.24 - 2:43pm
 - This isn't a commit update but a reminder to Hash all user data sooner than later for future protection...

-# 5.24.24 - pm
+# 5.24.24 - 2:50pm
 - Fixed the user data inheritance by creating a static variable in the driver when login info is logged...
-Need to work on implementing more features or fixing the double console print now.
+Need to work on implementing more features or fixing the double console print now. <- I CANNOT figure out the reason for double console output... extremely frustrating...
+(3:29pm)

+# 5. -